-Log Analytics and SIEM for Enterprise Security Operations and Threat Hunting
+SIEM Logging for Enterprise Security Operations and Threat Hunting

-In effect, enterprise networks have become larger, more complex, and more difficult to secure and manage.
-And as a result, IT operations teams and security analysts seek better ways to deal with the massive influx of information so they can make intelligent choices when it comes to maintaining the cybersecurity posture of their networks.
+Because enterprise networks have become larger, they’re more difficult to secure and manage.
+As a result, IT operations teams and security analysts seek better ways to deal with the massive influx of information to improve security and observability.

-Network security tools like firewalls, antivirus, and endpoint protection continue to play an important role, but each of these solutions on its own provides just a glimpse into the network’s overall security posture.
-SecOps teams may attempt to integrate multiple security tools to establish a more complete view, but integrating these tools successfully can prove to be a difficult or insurmountable challenge.
+Network security tools like firewalls, antivirus, and endpoint protection continue to play an important role.
+However, each of these solutions on its own provides just a glimpse into the network’s overall security posture.
+While integrating multiple security tools can deliver a complete view, doing so successfully is often a difficult challenge.

 This blog post explores how cybersecurity teams can secure complex enterprise IT environments by combining SIEM software solutions and Log Analytics for security operations and threat hunting.

-You’ll discover how SIEM and Log Analytics for SecOps work together to satisfy use cases from real-time anomaly and threat detection to compliance management, threat hunting, and forensic analysis.
+You’ll discover how SIEM and log management solutions work together to satisfy use cases including:

 Download the Solutions Brief: Scalable Log Analytics for Security Operations and Threat Hunting

-Although SIEM and Log Analytics tools take different approaches to analysis, using them together can create better visibility into the cyber hygiene and security posture of complex networks.
+Although SIEM and Log Analytics tools take different approaches to analysis, using them together improves the security posture of complex networks.

-SIEM and Log Analytics for SecOps overlap in several areas when it comes to achieving visibility.
+SIEM and log analysis overlap in several areas when it comes to achieving visibility.
 Understanding where these technologies differ and how they complement each other is key to maintaining the cyber hygiene of any enterprise.

 Let’s get started!

-Security Information and Event Management (SIEM) software tools collect and aggregate log data from network and security devices in real time, then analyze the data to detect correlations that could indicate a potential cybersecurity threat or system vulnerability.
+SIEM tools collect and aggregate log data from network and security devices in real-time.
+They then analyze SIEM logs to detect correlations that could indicate a potential cybersecurity threat or system vulnerability.

 The defining capabilities of a SIEM software solution are:

-- Logs, Metrics, and Event Data Collection - SIEM tools can monitor networks in real time by collecting and centralizing log and event data from network devices, security tools, and other applications.
+• Logs, Metrics, and Event Data Collection - SIEM tools can monitor networks in real time.
+The tool collects, centralizes and stores log and event data from network devices, security tools, and other applications.

-- Notifications and Alerting - When a correlation is detected that indicates a possible security breach or incident, SIEM tools can generate security alerts and send notifications to SecOps teams.
+• Notifications and Alerting - When a correlation is detected that indicates a possible security breach or incident, SIEM tools can generate security alerts and send notifications to security analysts.

 SIEM tools have many strengths that make them effective security solutions for enterprise SecOps teams.
-They are effective at delivering real-time network observability and threat detection, and most solutions can work with numerous data sources and include advanced automation tools.
+They are effective at delivering real-time network observability and threat detection.
+Most solutions can work with numerous data sources and include advanced automation tools.
 Some SIEM tools even use machine learning to strengthen their anomaly and outlier detection capabilities over time.

-But despite their strong performance in threat detection, SIEM solutions are not a panacea when it comes to securing complex IT environments.
+But despite their strong performance in threat detection, SIEM solutions fall short when it comes to complex or advanced persistent threats.

-Where are the Performance Gaps in SIEM Solutions?
+Where are the Performance Gaps for SIEM Logging?

-- Limited Data Sources - SIEM tools are often optimized for gathering logs from security appliances only, meaning other devices on the network may not be included in the analysis.
+• Limited Data Sources - SIEM tools are often optimized for gathering logs from security appliances only.
+That means g other devices on the network may not be included in the analysis.
 Many SIEM vendors charge per data source, giving users a budgetary incentive to limit integrations and restrict the scope of their data collection and monitoring.

 SIEM tools require considerable integration, customizations, and the right expertise to be effective - and they still won’t satisfy every single cybersecurity use case.